 - Post-purchase evaluation – is feedback from an individual customer at the time a product or service is delivered (or shortly afterward).
 This type of satisfaction evaluation is often part of a CRM (Customer Relationship Management) system and its goal is to cement a long-term relationship with that customer.
 These kinds of surveys are best delivered within 24 hours of the engagement.

 - Periodic satisfaction surveys – provide period-specific feedback from different customer segments.
 The annual customer satisfaction survey is a good example; these surveys offer occasional snapshots of customer experiences and expectations.

 - Continuous satisfaction – tracking uses regular post-purchase surveys (daily, monthly, quarterly), so you can assure a high level of quality over time.
-We recommend this approach, as it lets you capture feedback over the entire customer lifecycle, and you can keep a pulse on how the customer experience is performing.
-It identifies precisely what to do and when in order to have the biggest impact on your customer experience.
+This approach lets you capture feedback over the entire customer lifecycle, and you can keep a pulse on how the customer experience is performing.
+It identifies precisely what to do and when to have the biggest impact on your customer experience.

 What should you do after you gather customer feedback?